Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 });
 ```

-The presence and status can take several values as described in the following table:
+The presence and status of a Rainbow user can take several values as described in the following table:

 | Presence | Status | Meaning |
 |----------------|--------------|---------|